oasisprotocol/sapphire-paratime/docs/develop/browser.md

 npm install @oasisprotocol/sapphire-wagmi-v2 wagmi@2.x viem@2.x
 ```

-After installing the library, you have two approaches depending on your needs:

-#### Multi Injected Provider Discovery (EIP-6963)

-The primary way to use this library is by wrapping existing Wagmi connectors
+Use this library is by wrapping existing Wagmi connectors with
-with `wrapConnectorWithSapphire()`.
+`wrapConnectorWithSapphire()`.
 This works with any connector type
 (MetaMask, WalletConnect, Coinbase Wallet, etc.) and provides seamless
 integration with Sapphire networks: